BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_6_Using_Other_Functions_in_Libwally.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 Libwally is an extensive library that provides a considerable amount of wallet-related functionality, much of it not available through `bitcoin-cli`.
-Following is an overview of some functionality not otherwise covered in this chapter.
+Following is an overview of some functionality not previously covered in this chapter.

 ## Using Cryptographic Functions